Sunday, November 25, 2001CHRIST THE KING

 Sunday, October 7, 2001THE FEAST OF DEDICATION

 On the Feast of Dedication, we rededicate ourselves to Christ and our mission as a parish.
-The Feast of Dedication also serves as the launch for the 2016 Every Member Canvass.
-We encourage you to pledge for 2016 during the months of October and November in 2015.
-Please consider participating in this year's canvass.
+The Feast of Dedication also serves as the launch for the 2018 Annual Appeal.
+We encourage you to pledge for 2018 during the months of October and November in 2017.
+Please consider participating in this year's appeal.
 No matter where you live around the globe, if you enjoy worshiping with us via the webcasts, we would appreciate your contribution.